steve1066d/softub-wifi/firmware/readme.md

 can either replace all the buttons or just the broken buttons.
 Here's the connection placements:

 JP3: Jets
 JP4: Lights
 JP5: Up
 JP6: Down

 ### Sonoff Integration
-There is a planned future integration with Sonoff Elite, which will allow wifi operation and integration with digital assistants Alexa and Google Home.
+There is a planned future integration with Sonoff Elite, which will allow Wifi operation and integration with digital assistants Alexa and Google Home.
 It will report the tub temperature back to Sonoff, and allow Sonoff to control the Softub while still allowing the tub's control panel to work normally.
-This will be done with a small adapter board that connects to J9.
+This will be done with a small adapter board that connects to J9 jumper on the control board.